 One additional cost to be aware of with all Pioneer double din head units is that they do not come with a mounting sleeve or trim ring.
-Most installation kits will not require this, but some cars will and this is an additional cost.
+Most installation kits will not require this, but some cars will and this additional part costs $49.99.
 If your vehicle requires a mounting sleeve and trim ring, you will need to buy the ADT-VA133 in addition to any installation kit, wiring harness or antenna adapter.

 Who is this stereo NOT for?